jose-salgado81/jose-salgado81.github.io/about.md

 permalink: /about/
 ---

 I am a freelance technical writer based in La Paz, Mexico.
 I help organizations develop and manage knowledge to facilitate the use of their software.
+You can find more about my work and testimoniasls from my clients in my [Upwork profile](https://www.upwork.com/freelancers/~018d3a31f0feb078ff).

 ![jose salgado picture](/jms%20pic.png)